hypercurrentio/hypercurrentdjango/hello_project_base/README.md

 ```

 ## Example Project:
-See hello_project_base/hello_project_base/settings.py to see example of a project with the Revenoum Middleware integrated
+See hello_project_base/hello_project_base/settings.py to see example of a project with the Revenium Middleware integrated

 ## Run From Project